Loading...

 Okay, let's work out the probability of both landing on B and tails with Jun.

-The probability of landing on B is three out of eight and the probability of landing on tails is one out of two.
+The probability of landing on B is 3/8, and the probability of landing on tails is 1/2, therefore 3/8 times 1/2 is 3/16.

-Remember, the sum of all probabilities of each sample space must sum to one as each sample space is an exhaustive list of all of the outcomes in a trial or stage of a trial.
+Remember, the sum of all probabilities of each sample space must sum to 1 as each sample space is an exhaustive list of all of the outcomes in a trial or stage of a trial.

 Adding all of the probabilities at the end of a probability tree is a good way of checking whether your calculations are correct.